YasenLaw/honeybird/README.md

 # Honeybird

-This is my placement to [kbhomes/radiant-player-mac](https://github.com/kbhomes/radiant-player-mac) which is currently broken due to the redesign.
+This is my replacement to [kbhomes/radiant-player-mac](https://github.com/kbhomes/radiant-player-mac) which is currently broken due to the redesign.

 This project was hacked together in an about 45mins so don't expect anything grand.